melezhik/outthentic/README.md

         end:

 See [comments-blank-lines-and-text-blocks](https://github.com/melezhik/outthentic-dsl#comments-blank-lines-and-text-blocks) in Outthentic::DSL
-documentaion pages.
+documentation pages.

 # Hooks

-Story hooks are extension points to hack into story run time phase.
+Story hooks are extension points to change [story run](#story-run) process.

 It's just files with perl code gets executed in the beginning of a story.

-You should named your hook file as \`story.pm' and place it into \`story' directory:
+You should name your hooks as \`story.pm' and place them into story directory:

-    # addition/story.pm
+    $ cat addition/story.pm
     diag "hello, I am addition story hook";
     sub is_number { [ 'regexp: ^\\d+$' ] }

-    # addition/story.check
+    $ cat addition/story.check
     generator: is_number

-There are lot of reasons why you might need a hooks.
-To say a few:
+Reasons why you might need a hooks:

 * redefine story stdout
 * define generators